Adiele Afigbo: Work as historian

 Afigbo was a historian of Africa, of Nigeria, of Southeastern Nigeria, and finally a historian of the Igbo.
 He was a political historian, an economic and social historian, and of historiography.
 Myth, History and Society, one of the three volumes of his essays edited by Toyin Falola is devoted to theorizing on the methods of doing history in Africa, on the sources of history in Africa, on the place and purpose of history in Africa and other related issues.
 In many publications, he sought to use the particular to illuminate the universal, and the universal to illuminate the particular.
 Thus, for instance, he used a detailed study of the textile process in Southern Nigeria to throw much helpful light on the socio-cultural dynamics of the societies of the region.
 In a similar manner he used the rise and expansion of the pre-colonial great states such as Benin to show that the so-called segmentary societies as well as the so-called mini-states of pre-colonial Africa are, among other things, fossilized reminders of the conditions from which the great states arose.

 Afigbo broke away from the action-reaction thesis that ruled the new African historiography when he joined the history profession.
 He did so by emphasising in his works basic reconstructionist history, the study of peoples and cultures in their own right.

 Death

-Adiele Eberechukwu Afigbo died in Enugu, Nigeria in the early hours of Monday, 9 March 2009 after a brief illness.
+Afigbo died in Enugu, Nigeria in the early hours of Monday, 9 March 2009 after a brief illness.